jestjs/jest/docs/ExpectAPI.md

 });
 ```

-Tip: In TypeScript, you can declare the new `toBeWithinRange` matcher like this:
+Tip: In TypeScript, when using `@types/jest` for example, you can declare the new `toBeWithinRange` matcher like this:

 ```ts
 declare global {